Hhbecker/OspreyArduinoQuadcopter/README.md

 An Arduino based quadcopter build with personally developed flight control software.
 </h5>

 ### Features:
 * Automated PID stabilization for roll pitch and yaw axes
 * Joystick control of roll pitch and yaw axes
 * Joystick throttle mapped directly to motor power
-* Roughly 20Hz flight controller refresh rate
+* Approximately 20Hz flight controller refresh rate

 ### Why Drones?
 I see drones as the perfect engineering challenge because they require knowledge from a range of disciplines including physics, electrical engineering, computer science, and math.